SzymonNastaly/CookieAudit/docs/devlog.md

   interactiveObjects: [{
     selector: 'some query selector',
     text: 'text of the interactive element',
-    label: integer label corresponding to the Purpose Object }]
+    label: integer label corresponding to the IEPurpose Object }]
 }
 ```